 Can You Learn Piano and Guitar at the Same Time?

 I hate to put limits on people, especially when it comes to things they are passionate about.
-I’m not going to tell you that you can’t learn guitar and piano at the same time.
+I’m not going to tell you that you can’t learn the guitar and the piano at the same time.
 If you are dedicated, if you have the time to put in, and if you are sufficiently talented and patient, I don’t see why not.